Against the sellout of the city!

 Who?
 What?
 How?

-What happened?
+What HAS happened?

-Our house was sold!
+Our House was sold!

 Who are we and what are we fighting for?